The intent of maths learning at Thornton Dale

 - To provide a consistent whole school approach to teaching arithmetic.

 - To ensure that any gaps in learning, as a result of COVID, are closed and pupils meet age related expectations in mathematics.

 Documents to download

-Maths is led by Mr Seeley, an experienced subject leaders and passionate about the teaching and learning of maths.
+Maths is led by Mrs Collins, an experienced subject leader and passionate about the teaching and learning of maths.

 We have appointed Maths Champions, pupils from Year 2 to Year 6, who are committed to sharing their love of maths and give their time to continually find ways to make maths better at our school!
 They have arranged competitions, handed out maths effort certificates and nominated excellent work for our maths display in school.
 We are really lucky to have them!